 To keep your saltwater reef aquarium healthy, you want to maintain optimal calcium levels to ensure the health of your fish and corals.
 An optimal calcium range (350-450 ppm) is vital for coral calcification and skeletal formation.
 Calcium should be checked weekly at minimum, and every time you add or remove any organisms from your tank.
 The easy-to-use Hanna Marine Calcium Checker HC - HI758 generates accurate, digital readouts in parts-per-million (ppm) versus trying to judge traditional calcium test kit color changes.

-In addition to being easy and accurate, the full line of Hanna Marine Checkers eliminate the hassle of always having to buy new test kits.
+In addition to being easy and accurate, the full line of Hanna Marine Checkers eliminates the hassle of always having to buy new test kits.
 When you run low on the supplied HI758-26 reagent (25 tests per bottle), just purchase a refill pack and you are back to testing in no time.

 *Important Note: The Calcium Checker requires freshwater lacking calcium for proper analysis.
 The use of distilled water (purified with steam distillation) from your local pharmacy or ultra-pure deionized water is required.
 It’s important to note that water from many hobby-grade reverse osmosis deionization resins may not be suitable for this test.
 Depending on the filter effectiveness, frequency of resin replacement, or water storage method used, calcium may still be present in home RODI water which could result in false high results when used during C1 stage in the Calcium Checker.